sureshdurga/seniorproject2015/BeccaandEd.md

 Did you guys do a test demo before class?
 That would have helped you know that it is crashing.
 Based on todays presentations I would say #B+

+#6/17/2015

+##POA done?
+ 1. Parse will be used and is being worked on
+ 2. DB structure has been determined.

+##POA?

+1. Becca is going to work on updating the pages to match the DB schema
+2. Ed will work on the DB calls and be able to pull ads